Feedback Sports Sprint Review

 For a small package, this stand is big on performance.
-The material is high quality anodized red aluminum, there is a good variety of mounting options, and there is a notable lack of loose parts and adapters.
-The stand is quick to deploy and has a small footprint compared to larger toptube clamping stands; you could easily use this stand in a hotel room.
-High level or competitive road and mountain bike racers alike will enjoy this stand, as it eliminates damage potential to expensive or oddly shaped bike parts.
+The material is high quality anodized red aluminum, there are a good variety of mounting options, and there is a notable lack of loose parts and adapters.
+The stand is quick to deploy and has a small footprint compared to larger top tube clamping stands; you could easily use this stand in a hotel room.
+High level or competitive road and mountain bike racers alike will enjoy this stand, as it eliminates damage potential to expensive or oddly shaped frames or fragile tubing.

 Other Versions and Accessories

 Feedback Sports makes a full line of portable bike work stands in a variety of configurations and styles, including our Overall Award winner, the Feedback Sports Pro Elite, Classic, and Recreational.